Gclid, Fbclid, and Redirects

 Troubleshooting “fbclid”

-Most dashboards have some visits, transactions, or revenue attributed to “fbclid”.
-However, a high amount might indicate an issue with your ad tracking.
-For instance, let's say your dashboard has just as much revenue attributed to "fbclid" as a normal Facebook campaign.
+Most dashboards will have some visits, transactions, or revenue attributed to “fbclid.”
+However, a high amount could indicate an issue with your ad tracking setup.
+For instance, if your dashboard shows fbclid revenue comparable to a Facebook campaign, this could mean UTMs are dropping, leaving fbclid as the only tracked parameter.

 📘